puppetlabs-toy-chest/libral/README.md

 might actually work with glibc 2.8 or later.)
 If you succeed in that, please let [us](mailto:libral@googlegroups.com) know.

+We have reports of the precompiled binaries working on 64-bit Fedora 21-25, RHEL 5-7 (and related distributions like CentOS), Debian 6-9, Ubuntu 10.04-16.10, and SLES 11-12.
+The binaries will not work on 32-bit and pre-glibc 2.8 systems: RHEL 4, SLES 10, ...

 ## Usage

 After you build `libral`, or after you download and unpack the